dyncan/salesforce-vscode-soql-booster/README.md

 1. Ensure your Salesforce CLI is correctly configured and can connect to your org.
 2. Check that you're writing static SOQL queries within an Apex class.
-3. Try clearing the field cache.
+3. Press `Ctrl/Command + Shift + P` and search for 'SOQL Booster: Clear Salesforce Field Cache' to clear the cache.

 ## Contact